 Colliers International Bolsters Maryland Presence With Four New Hires

-The four new hires will report to Executive Managing Director Matt Gannon and focus on industrial leasing with an additional emphasis on the office sector throughout Maryland.
+The four new hires will report to Executive Managing Director Matt Gannon and work on industrial leasing, with an additional focus on Maryland’s office sector, according to a prepared statement.

 “By joining Colliers, we gained a national/international network and full range of services, which can be a huge benefit to clients,” Gentner told Commercial Observer.
 “Our clients each have unique requirements and having so many additional service offerings helps us cater to their specific needs.
 Secondly, we see an opportunity to be a part of the growth and culture evolution Colliers is doing within the region.”